Wednesday 15 July 2020 until Sunday 19 July 2020.

 Calming the mind, opening the heart

 This silent retreat is an integral part of the Teacher Training, but it is also open for other advanced meditators.
+We will first give priority to the teachers of the teacher training and open it up to others at a later stage.

 In this retreat we will take a deep dive into mindfulness practices and practice how to quiet the mind and open our heart.
 Each day will offer a sustained schedule of formal meditation practice, meetings with the teachers, talks and instructions, all within an underlying environment of silence.
 It takes place at the beautiful "Maison du Chemin des Roches".